bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Now what's subset sum analysis?
 It's the basic idea that in a transaction, if it's collaborative, if Alice is basically paying herself in the transaction and Bob is basically paying himself in the transaction, then you can kind of, like the shared coin thing, you can break, figure out these inputs add up to these outputs, these inputs add up to these outputs, and the whole thing ended up being more or less pointless, yeah?
 At least from a privacy perspective.
-Now, doing this, I mean, arguably the page on it might have already screwed up a little bit, but that's more complicated.
+Now, doing this, I mean, arguably the payjoin might have already screwed up a little bit, but that's more complicated.
 But this is really clear.
-So before I go on to the, yeah, let me go on to the like advantages in a minute.
+So let me go on to the advantages in a minute.

+### How to subset sum analyse?

 Let's talk about the subset sum.
 So that structure had four inputs.
 What do I mean by inputs?
 Any arrow that goes into a node in the diagram is considered an input, any outward arrow is considered output.
 So there are six outputs.

-### How to subset sum analyse?

 If you wanted to do subset sum analysis, you're looking for subsets of the inputs and subsets of the outputs.
 Now in mathematics that's called a power set.
-It's basically the set of all subsets which ingeniously can be calculated by considering that each item is either in a subset or not in a subset, which means the number of subsets of n is 2 to the n minus 1 if you don't include the empty set.
+It's basically the set of all subsets which ingeniously can be calculated by considering that each item is either in a subset or not in a subset, which means the number of subsets of `n` is `2^n - 1` if you don't include the empty set.
-So 2 to the 4 times 2 to the 6 is 2 to the 10.
+So `2^4 * 2^6 = 2^10`.
 So you have about 1,000 possibilities, a little bit less, but about a thousand possibilities here.
 And basically none of them work.

-In other words, you can't find groups of those that add up to groups of those.
+In other words, you can't find groups of the inputs add up to the same number as groups of the outputs.
+By splicing a chunk of the money into a channel and dividing that money betweeen the two participants in a way that is hidden on chain, you no longer have a subset sum solution.

-Audience: This means you have to have either a PayJoin or a splice or both?
+[Audience]: "This means you have to have either a PayJoin or a splice or both?"

 I'll be more specific.
 You have to have a payment from one of the participants to another one of the participants, but I'm not sure if that's enough, but that's definitely a necessary, I'm not sure if it's a sufficient condition to break subset sum analysis.
 But it's funny because the Lightning Channel one is like a weird twist on that idea where it's not that there's a payment, it's just like that, there's a split in one of the UTXOs which isn't exposed.
 I guess that's a fundamentally different thing to a payment interparticipant.
 But if you have, PayJoin has interparticipant payment, which is why, as you said correctly and I incorrectly corrected you yesterday, a PayJoin does break subset sum.
 A PayJoin does break it because it's an inter-participant payment.
-The same principle will definitely apply, but also a lightning channel can do the same thing because it's splitting funds without it being exposed on chain.
+The same principle will definitely apply, but also a lightning channel can do the same thing because it's splitting funds without it being exposed on-chain.

-[Audience]: And so is there a qualitative difference between there's one inter-participatory payment versus two?
+[Audience]: "And so is there a qualitative difference between there's one inter-participatory payment versus two?"

 Yeah, I was thinking about this the last couple of days.
 I haven't really figured it out yet.
-I think that's a really interesting question, like could we get 10 people operating in this kind of structure, and just have two of them paying each other, and everyone else's stuff, subsets, I think trivially no, right, because let's say you've got A, B, C, D, right, and A's paying himself, and B's paying himself, now C is paying D, so A and B, clearly their amounts will add up, right, so you won't have broken subsets on for A and B.
+I think that's a really interesting question, like could we get 10 people operating in this kind of structure, and just have two of them paying each other, and everyone else's stuff, subsets.
+I think trivially no, right, because let's say you've got A, B, C, D, right, and A's paying himself, and B's paying himself, now C is paying D, so A and B, clearly their amounts will add up, right, so you won't have broken subsets on for A and B.
 It seems trivially that that's not.
 I think there's a lot of little twists on this.

-[Audience]: So the knapsack paper gives the sub-transaction model, the sub-transaction mapping model.
+[Audience]: "So the knapsack paper gives the sub-transaction model, the sub-transaction mapping model.
 And in there, they assume the sub-transactions map to zero.
 They don't model fees.
 If you generalize this and parametrize it by some delta, they make a tolerance.
 Yeah, they make a useful distinction between derived sub-transaction mappings and non-derived sub-transaction mappings.
 So we can think of the non-derived ones as elementary.
-They're actually finer grained, whereas the coarser grained ones don't add additional information.
+They're actually finer grained, whereas the coarser grained ones don't add additional information."

 Oh you mean like building multiple into a bigger one.

-[Audience]: The trivial partition of everything together is always a valid solution.
+[Audience]: "The trivial partition of everything together is always a valid solution.
 And then the question is, so qualitatively, are you breaking the assumption that a single sub-transaction belongs to a single user?
 That's one aspect of it.
 And you can still divide into sub-transactions, it's just that the set of users that that sub-transaction is attributed to is more than one entity.
 And secondly, there's the question of the tolerance of the amount.
-So both the fees complicate this a little bit, but specifically the PayJoin aspect or any sort of internal transfer within the transaction means that the adversary must have additional information?
+So both the fees complicate this a little bit, but specifically the PayJoin aspect or any sort of internal transfer within the transaction means that the adversary must have additional information?"

 Exactly!
-That's my point of confusion with PayJoin is if you're looking at it thinking Oh that might be a page on then you come up with two solutions But if you have no idea you just look there's no solution.
+That's my point of confusion with PayJoin is if you're looking at it thinking Oh that might be a PayJoin then you come up with two solutions.
+But if you have no idea you just look there's no solution.

-[Audience]: Yeah and even if you have a solution the solution might attribute that part of the solution to two entities or more, right?
+[Audience]: "Yeah and even if you have a solution the solution might attribute that part of the solution to two entities or more, right?
-So you have this, I think that's the important qualitative distinction.
+So you have this, I think that's the important qualitative distinction."

 Okay, thanks.
 So clearly this is quite a thorny and very interesting topic.
 I don't want to say it's like, oh, it's too complicated.
 It's actually really interesting to start thinking about this.

+## Advantages

-But I do want to come back and talk about the track that, why Am I even proposing such a weird design as that?
+But I do want to come back and talk about, why Am I even proposing such a weird design as that?
 Well, I guess I should ask you.
 I mean, maybe you just saw my slides, but what do you think might be the advantage?
 All this, it seems like a lot of hassle, right?